sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

   group_by(Line, .add = TRUE) %>%
   count

-# so only line with 1 rep is Belm 1.
-Then everything has 2 but RIL parents.
-B12 has 7, R47 has 6.
 n_2022 %>%
   group_by(Treatment) %>%
   summarize(min = min(n), mean = mean(n), median = median(n), max = max(n))